ScaleChain/scalechain/data/docs/design/code-analysis.md

 OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```

-1. OP_DUP is implmented by OpDup(in Stack.scala)
+1. OP_DUP is implmented by OpDup(in Stack.kt)
-2. OP_HASH160 is implemented by OpHash160(in Crypto.scala)
+2. OP_HASH160 is implemented by OpHash160(in Crypto.kt)
-3. <pubKeyHash> pushes the public key hash on top of the stack, and it is implemented by OpPush(in Constant.scala).
+3. <pubKeyHash> pushes the public key hash on top of the stack, and it is implemented by OpPush(in Constant.kt).
 4. OP_EQUALVERIFY pops two items from the stack and continues the execution if they are same.
-Implemented by OpEqualVerify( in BitwiseLogic.scala)
+Implemented by OpEqualVerify( in BitwiseLogic.kt)
-5. CheckSig(in Crypto.scala) implements signature verification, OP_CHECKSIG.
+5. CheckSig(in Crypto.kt) implements signature verification, OP_CHECKSIG.

 ## Pay to Public Key
 ### Unlocking Script
 The unlocking script has one OP_PUSH operations, which is the signature.
-OP_PUSH is implemented by OpPush(in Constant.scala)
+OP_PUSH is implemented by OpPush(in Constant.kt)
 ```
 <sig>
 ```